AkshatG6/CGV_MiniProject/README.md

 # CGV_MiniProject
 We made a Dino run game for our mini project in computer graphics using OpenGl and glut functions.
-Our team consists of Akshat GAndhi , Jigyassa Lamba and Krish Parekh.
+Our team consists of Akshat Gandhi , Jigyassa Lamba and Krish Parekh.
 Our references -
 https://www.opengl.org/
 https://www.khronos.org/registry/OpenGL/index_gl.php